pacelf/pacelf.github.io/README.md

 yarn dev
 ```

-### Building and running the website locally
+## Step 3D - Build the website

-To build the app for production, run the following:
+To build the app for deployment, run the following:

 ```shell
 yarn build
 ```

-To test this build, run:
+### To test the build

 ```shell
 yarn start